ThamaruBandha/stride-and-lead/README.md

-# stride-and-lead
-A student-built project on Kho Kho, leadership, and decision-making

 # Stride & Lead

 **Kho Kho, Leadership & Decision-Making Through Sport**

-Stride & Lead is a student-built web project that explores how the traditional Indian sport **Kho Kho** teaches decision-making, coordination, leadership, and situational awareness — both on and off the field.
+Stride & Lead is a student-built web project that explores how the traditional Indian sport **Kho Kho** teaches decision-making, coordination, leadership, and situational awareness, both on and off the field.

 The project combines sport analysis, storytelling, and front-end development to present practical insights for runners, chasers, and team leaders.